About Polyurethane Film

 Polyurethane is an Earth-friendly material.
 With the proper equipment, it can be recycled easily and does not release hazardous compounds when being processed or recycled.

-Polyurethane Film handily outperforms many other common polymers when it comes to abrasion resistance.
+Polyurethane film materials handily outperforms many other common polymers when it comes to abrasion resistance.
 Abrasion resistance is measured by weighing the amount of mass lost when a material is abraded with a grinding wheel.
 Below is a table with comparative abrasion results.
 Lower numbers are better.

 |Material||Weight Loss in Milligrams|